HallermeierEva/KPMG_project/README.md

 # Python 3.9 or higher
 python --version

-# Verify you have the Azure credentials from the email
+# Verify you have the Azure credentials
 ```

 ### 1. Clone and Setup